fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 When an asynchronous operation is completed, or more specifically at some point after its completion, the JavaScript engine calls the event handlers registered to the operation.

-Currently Javascript engines are <i>single threaded</i>, meaning they cannot execute code in parallel.
+Currently, JavaScript engines are <i>single-threaded</i>, which means that they cannot execute code in parallel.
 Due to this fact, it is practically a requirement to use a non-blocking model for executing IO operations.
-Otherwise the browser would "freeze" for the duration of e.g. fetching data from a server.
+Otherwise, the browser would "freeze" for the duration of, let's say, fetching data from a server.

 Another consequence of the single threaded nature of Javascript engines is that if some code execution takes up a lot of time the browser will be stuck for the duration of the execution.
 If we add the following code at the top of our application: